Guide · Merit Aid by GPA · 3.8 GPA

 Most top-25 schools (Harvard, Stanford, MIT, UChicago) do not offer merit scholarships at all.
 Their aid is entirely need-based.
 Schools like Rice, Vanderbilt, and Duke offer a small number of competitive merit scholarships that require a separate application and are awarded to fewer than 5% of applicants.
 A 3.8 GPA makes you eligible but not favored at that level.
 The merit opportunity at the 3.8 GPA level is strongest at schools ranked 30 to 100 where your profile exceeds the median.

 MeritPlaybook projects your merit eligibility at every school on your target list, including the test score thresholds that move you to the next tier.
-Start a personalized playbook, or see a real sample playbook first.
+Run the free Merit Check to see where your student lands at a specific school, get the full playbookwhen you’re ready — every school on your list, ranked — or see a real sample first.
 For the 3.5 GPA band, see the 3.5 GPA merit guide.
 For the 4.0 band, see the 4.0 GPA merit guide.